siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 that would be possible.
 The pattern persists because a relation among elements is being preserved across changes of scale, medium, detail, or context.

+The same point appears in instrumental recognition.
+One loop may recognize a bassoon by its sound, not by the particular note or melody being played.
+A more abstract loop may resonate instead to the melody, the harmonic movement, or the song itself across many instruments.
+What returns is not one fixed token, but a characteristic organization that survives across many different emissions and many levels of uptake.

 So the first correction is simple:

 > a pattern is not the carrier;